Luis Robert Player Props: White Sox vs. Mariners

 Luis Robert At The Plate

-- He ranks 75th in batting average, 112th in on base percentage, and 11th in slugging among qualified hitters in baseball.
+- Among the qualified hitters in MLB, he ranks 80th in batting average, 118th in on-base percentage, and 13th in slugging.

-- Robert has reached base via a hit in 42 games this season (of 68 played), and had multiple hits in 20 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.